-Miranda
+Miranda Capra, portrait

-Building a one-way mirror
+Building a One-Way Mirror

 In a separate article, I discuss whether you need one-way mirror in your usability lab.